Photoperiodism: Animals

-Daylength, and thus knowledge of the season of the year, is vital to many animals.
+Day length, and thus knowledge of the season of the year, is vital to many animals.
 A number of biological and behavioural changes are dependent on this knowledge.
-Together with temperature changes, photoperiod provokes changes in the color of fur and feathers, migration, entry into hibernation, sexual behaviour, and even the resizing of sexual organs.
+Together with temperature changes, photoperiod provokes changes in the color of fur and feathers, migration, entry into hibernation, sexual behaviour, and even the resizing of organs.

+In insects, sensitivity to photoperiod has been proven to be initiated by photoreceptors located in the brain.
+Photoperiod can affect insects at different life stages, serving as an environmental cue for physiological processes such as diapause induction and termination, and seasonal morphs.
+In the water strider Aquarius paludum, for instance, photoperiod conditions during nymphal development have been shown to trigger seasonal changes in wing frequency and also induce diapause, although the threshold critical day lengths for the determination of both traits diverged by about an hour.
+In Gerris buenoi, another water strider species, photoperiod has also been shown to be the cause of wing polyphenism, although the specific day lengths changed between species, suggesting that phenotypic plasticity in response to photoperiod has evolved even between relatively closely related species.

 The singing frequency of birds such as the canary depends on the photoperiod.
 In the spring, when the photoperiod increases (more daylight), the male canary's testes grow.
 As the testes grow, more androgens are secreted and song frequency increases.
 During autumn, when the photoperiod decreases (less daylight), the male canary's testes regress and androgen levels drop dramatically, resulting in decreased singing frequency.
 Not only is singing frequency dependent on the photoperiod but the song repertoire is also.
 The long photoperiod of spring results in a greater song repertoire.
 Autumn's shorter photoperiod results in a reduction in song repertoire.
 These behavioral photoperiod changes in male canaries are caused by changes in the song center of the brain.
 As the photoperiod increases, the high vocal center (HVC) and the robust nucleus of the archistriatum (RA) increase in size.
 When the photoperiod decreases, these areas of the brain regress.